 If you have been discriminated or harassed at work based on your race, national origin, religion, disability, sex or sexual orientation, or other protected group, our firm is well-equipped to protect your rights and seek damages on your behalf.
-Contact The Cartwright Law Firm for a free case evaluation.
+Contact The Cartwright Law Firm, Inc. for a free case evaluation.

 We have represented dozens of individuals and groups of individuals that have faced discrimination and harassment that is shocking and offensive.
 We have been able to seek justice for these clients and secured damages, including punitive damages in some cases, for these people were forced to endure hostile work environments.